What will remain from the analog world?

-The Work Hackathons will take place in Tokyo, Hong Kong, Singapore, New York, San Francisco, London, Oslo, Paris, Vienna, Zurich, Munich and Frankfurt.
-Starting in Tokyo on September 26th 2017, you will get the opportunity to work in teams on your ideas and concepts and create a prototype within one day.
-The best results will be awarded with exclusive Vitra products.
+The Work Hackathons will take place in Tokyo, Hong Kong, Singapore, New York, San Francisco, Amsterdam, London, Oslo, Paris, Vienna, Zurich, Munich and Frankfurt.
+You will get the opportunity to work in teams on your ideas and concepts and create a prototype within two days.
+The best results will be awarded by the Frame Jury with exclusive Frame & Vitra products.

 Vitra International AG